-In line with this vision, ThinkPlace was engaged by the Department of Agriculture, Water and the Environment (DAWE), now the Department of Agriculture, Fisheries and Forestry (DAFF), to assist in the agriculture industry’s adoption of modern workforce planning and practices.
+In line with this vision, ThinkPlace was engaged by the Department of Agriculture, Fisheries and Forestry (DAFF), to assist in the agriculture industry’s adoption of modern workforce planning and practices.
 The horticulture industry – Australia’s third largest agricultural industry – was greenlighted as an ideal case study.

-By designing practical resources and tools, we’re helping DAFF realise its long-term, transformative agricultural vision.
+By designing practical resources and tools, DAFF is realising its long-term, transformative agricultural vision.

 These intersecting, volatile forces all limit growers’ ability to continuously plan their labour.
 Hence modern workforce planning and practices are essential — with a proper framework in place, growers can mitigate disruption in unpredictable scenarios.

-With this scope in mind, our objective was to give DAFF the resources they need to upskill agricultural employers and businesses, helping them adopt modern workforce management and planning practices.
+With this scope in mind, DAFF wanted us to help them produce resources that would upskill agricultural employers and businesses, helping them adopt modern workforce management and planning practices.